 That year, all was peaceful in my little world.
-I was an announcer [DJ] at CKXM, an FM radio station in Edmonton, Alberta.
+I was an announcer at CKXM, an FM radio station in Edmonton, Alberta.
 My work day consisted of playing easy-listening music in an air-conditioned studio, recording interviews and producing ‘soft’ documentaries.
-Harmless stuff.

-My girls, 5 and 6 years old, were both in school … and when they weren’t there, they were safe at home or having fun in a playground … or camping in the Rockies.
-Life was good.
+My girls, five and six years old, were in school and when they weren’t, they were safe at home or having fun in a playground … or camping in the Rockies.

-But in Nicaragua — a name I struggled to pronounce — life was just the opposite.
+But in Nicaragua — a name I struggled at first to pronounce — life was just the opposite.
 A civil war was ripping the hell out of the country.
 A popular uprising was claiming lives left, right and centre.
 Mainly left.

-There was ferocious fighting in just about every Nicaraguan town, city and village.
-Bullets were flying everywhere and huge bombs were being dropped from planes.
-People with a different point of view than dictator Somoza were being taken away, blankets covering their heads, never to be seen alive again.
+Those with a different point of view than dictator Anastasio Somoza were being taken away at gunpoint, blankets covering their heads, never to be seen alive again.

-In the last months of the war, ragtag fighters with the Sandinista National Liberation Front [also known by its Spanish acronym, FSLN] had finally gained the upper hand.
-One city after another fell to the rebels, but only after some tough street fighting.
+In the last months of the war, ragtag fighters with the Sandinista National Liberation Front [better known by its Spanish acronym, FSLN] finally gained the upper hand.
+One city after another fell to the rebels — but only after fierce street battles.

-The tide had turned and the FSLN’s much better-equipped foe, the National Guard, was finally on the run.
+The tide had turned and the FSLN’s much better-equipped foe, the National Guard, was at last on the run.
 But not on the major highways.
 The rebels controlled those.

-At a time when the Sandinista rebels were pouring into Managua, FSLN leaders were holding secret meetings in a ‘safe house’ in neighbouring Costa Rica.
-They were mapping out a final offensive.
+At a time when the Sandinista rebels had circled Managua, FSLN leaders were holding secret meetings at a ‘safe house’ in neighbouring Costa Rica.
+They were mapping a final offensive.
 A dictator was about to be overthrown and they were moving in for the kill.

-Take note of the two men in the centre of this photo [blue and black shirts] …
+Note the two men wearing blue and black shirts in the centre of this photo …

-Around the time of the final FSLN offensive, a trigger-happy National Guardsman would deal his side a fatal blow when he shot and killed an American television reporter with one of the U.S. networks, ABC.
+Around the time of the final FSLN offensive, a trigger-happy National Guardsman would deal his side a fatal blow when he executed a television reporter with one of the U.S. networks, ABC.

-Veteran foreign correspondent Bill Stewart, 37, died on the 20th of June 1979.
-Stewart was married but had no children.
+Veteran foreign correspondent Bill Stewart, 37, died on June 29, 1979.
+The reporter was married but had no children.

-His execution was captured on film by cameraman Jack Clark, located a safe distance away in his van with the side door open, camera rolling.
-Clark had no idea his buddy was about to be shot in cold blood.
+His death was captured on film by cameraman Jack Clark, located a safe distance away in a van with the side door open, camera rolling.
+Clark had no idea his colleague was about to be murdered in cold blood.

 The graphic images would outrage television audiences around the world.
-They also enraged [and embarrassed] Washington which immediately cut off all aid to Managua, effectively sealing the fate of the Somoza dictatorship.Here’s what happened that fateful day: Bill Stewart walked up to the front line, just down from the National Palace.
-He showed a National Guard soldier his press card to a National Guardsman.
-[A week earlier, the Nicaraguan government had given Stewart his credentials when he arrived in the country, a week earlier.
+They also enraged [and embarrassed] Washington which immediately cut off all aid to Managua, effectively sealing the fate of the Somoza dictatorship.Here’s what happened that fateful day: Bill Stewart walked up to the front line, just down from the National Palace, showing his press card to a National Guardsman.
+[A week earlier, the Nicaraguan government had given the reporter his media ID.]

 One soldier allegedly said of Stewart, “I’m sure he’s no journalist.
 He’s a dog …”